timojuez/hificon/README.md

 ## Development
-It is possible to create a customised daemon that keeps your own program synchronised with the AVR.
+It is possible to create a customised controller that keeps your own program synchronised with the AVR.
 See ./examples/custom_app.py

 ## Limitations
-- Pulse daemon: The software volume currently stays the same as the hardware volume.
+- freenon_pulse: The software volume currently stays the same as the hardware volume.
 When the software volume is at 50%, it sets the AVR volume to 50% and then you have 25% volume.
 Instead, software volume shall be at 100% and hardware volume 25% to save energy.
 This has to be fixed by implementing a separate volume control applet.
 As a workaround use a maxvol as low as you need!
 See config.
 - This program is currently only controlling the sound channels alltogether.
 Controlling e.g. left and right channel separately is to be implemented.